Dividing Your Business Fairly Among Your Children

 First of all, you should realize that your predicament isn’t uncommon.
-In fact, this is one of a more typical problems facing families that own or operate a business.
+In fact, this is one of the more typical problems facing families that own or operate a business.
 Passing on a family business can get really tricky when not all the children are working in the company.

 In estate planning for a business owner, equal distribution of wealth may not always be fair.
-It’s a given that most parents will try to be generous, so they’ll think that the fair way of distributing wealth among their children is to divide the fortune equally among the siblings.
+It’s a given that most parents will try to be generous, so they’ll think that the fairway of distributing wealth among their children is to divide the fortune equally among the siblings.

 But that isn’t fair at all to the child (or even spouse) who is involved in a company, much more to one who has helped tremendously in growing it.
-The child may feel resentment toward his siblings who had nothing to do with the business but end up getting lots money from it.
+The child may feel resentment toward his siblings who had nothing to do with the business but end up getting lots of money from it.